AxiDragon/city-generator/README.md

 # City Generator

-A geometry-nodes-based city generator for Blender
+A geometry-nodes-based city generator for Blender 4.2.1 LTS

 ## How to use